 Harris Theater: Donated by Joan W. and Irving B. Harris, this is a great theater at the edge of Millennium Park, on Randolph just east of Michigan Avenue.
 They have a number of dance and music performances throughout the year.
 Hubbard Street performs here several times a year.

 The Chicago Theatre at 171 N. State, is a landmark theater from 1921.
-Today it is used for theater events and concerts.
+Today it is used primarily for comedy events and concerts.
+I was just back for a concert of the Doobie Brothers.
+There is ample parking nearby and many restaurants to choose from.

 Millennium Park: A must see on a trip to Chicago.
 See Anish Kapoor’s Cloud Gate sculpture which reflects the skyline of Chicago, the fountain, the Lurie Garden and Frank Gehry’s brilliant Pritzker Pavilion with its wonderful stainless steel structure.
 The Pavilion is home in the summer to the Grant Park Music Festival featuring the Grant Park Symphony and Chorus as well as to great jazz and world music.
 All concerts are free!!
 You can sit in the seats or take a lawn chair or blanket and sit on the lawn.
 The sound system is superb at any point on the lawn.